timm/FFFT_Fastread-FFT_FSE18/reviewers_comments.md

 Hence I would like to ask the authors how useful is their approach considering the fact that one may link issue tracker to the version control and label commits based on that.
 My suggested way may be study how often a project (say in github) do not use internal issue tracker or an external one.
 Or even the ones that use, how often the commits cannot be linked to an issue to be labelled, in order to better motivate the work.

-> I think I need to go through all the data to provide the chart for how the proportions of bug fixes that do not include the issues ids within the commit messages.
+> @Todo: go through all the data to provide the chart for how the proportions of bug fixes that do not include the issues ids within the commit messages.
 3 out of 9 projects clearly not use the Github

 3. Unclearness of the bug prediction models.
 By reading through RQ2 to RQ4, I am a bit confused about whether each RQ is doing commit level or file level bug prediction.
 I assume RQ2 is commit level bug prediction.
 But the highlight box of RQ2 in top left of page 9, says, buggy code.
 Also, the first line of page 9, “such code” should be “such commit”, I assume.